 STEP 3: SUBMIT CERTIFICATE OF ELIGIBILITY APPLICATION

-Submit a complete Certificate of Eligibility (Form I-20/DS-2019) Application no later than three months prior to the start date of your program.
+Submit a complete Certificate of Eligibility (Form I-20/DS-2019) Application no later than three months prior to the start date of your program (we recommend filling out the form using Adobe Reader).
 Upon proper completion of the application, the International Services Office will send you a Certificate of Eligibility (please allow two weeks for processing).
 A complete Certificate of Eligibility (Form I-20/DS-2019) Application will include the following:

 - Certificate of Eligibility Application